South Africa Wine Country Getaway: Where to Stay, Sip Wine, and Dine

 Leeu House in South Africa

-With only 12 rooms, this charming boutique hotel is set in secluded gardens but is still close to all the action in downtown Franschhoek.
+With just 12 rooms, Leeu House strikes that perfect balance, tucked away in peaceful gardens but still just steps from all the action in downtown Franschhoek.

 $